-In 1985 Time Square Energy and Resources Ltd. (name change to New Hombre Resources Ltd.) completed localized geological, geophysical and geochemical surveys on the CIG 100 Claim which is presently, in part, the S claim group.
-In 1987, New Hombre Resources Ltd. completed a soil geochemical survey, a VLF-EM survey, a magnetometer survey, a geological survey in addition to the digging of three test pits (S-1, S-2 & S-3) to examine the soil profile of the southeast gold anomaly.
-The Cig 100 claim expired in 1992.
+On the S claim group ground, Times Square Energy and Resources Ltd. (name subsequently changed to New Hombre Resources Ltd.) completed localized geological, geophysical and geochemical surveys on the CIG 100 Claim, which is presently, in part, the S claim group.
+In 1987, New Hombre Resources Ltd. completed a soil geochemical survey, a VLF-EM survey, a magnetometer survey, a geological survey, and the digging of three test pits (S-1, S-2 & S-3) to examine the soil profile of the southeast gold anomaly.